 Do you have prescriptions that you take regularly?
 Our pharmacy in Pullman can fill and mail maintenance medications to students who have a WSU student insurance plan (iSHIP or GSA).

 We’ll need 3-5 business days to fill and mail your prescription.
 Make sure to give us plenty of notice before you need a refill.
 We’ll bill your insurance to reduce the amount you pay at the time you fill the prescription.

 - Birth control

 - Oral diabetic medications

 There are some restrictions.
 If you have questions or would like to start receiving your prescription by mail, contact our pharmacy.

 International students who begin their studies during the summer session can enroll in summer medical insurance until the fall semester begins.
-Summer 2018 student and dependent enrollment form and rates.
+Forms for summer 2019 will be available at a later date.

-If you were enrolled in the 2016-2017 plan, you have up to one year to submit claims for medical services provided to you on or before August 15, 2017.
-Your insurance administrator is AmeriBen.
+If you were enrolled in the 2017-2018 plan, you have up to one year to submit claims for medical services provided to you on or before August 15, 2018.
+Your insurance administrator is UnitedHealthcare StudentResources.